linked-db/linked-ql/README.md

 + server, browser, edge, worker – via EdgeClient

-and is embeddable as local database:
+and ships with an embeddable local database:

 + FlashQL